nanovis/nano-oetzi/README.md

 ```

 ### Support scripts and files
 Our volumes were to big to use them for training as a whole.
-We needed to split them int 512x512x\[227-500\] chunks.
+We needed to split them into chunk of resolution 512x512x\[227-500\].
 ```
-segmentation/split_chunk.py              # Script for splitting data into 9 chunks
+segmentation/split.py                       # Script for splitting data into 9 chunks
 segmentation/normalize_data.py              # Script for normalizing foreground - background data
 segmentation/normalize_data_all_channels.py # Script for normalizing many classes data

-segmentation/stitching.py                # Script for stiching foreground - background data
+segmentation/stitch.py                      # Script for stiching foreground - background data
-segmentation/stitching_all_class.py      # Script for stiching many classes data
+segmentation/stitch_all_channels.py         # Script for stiching many classes data

-requirements.txt            # Docs listing the necessary py packages to run these scripts.
+conda_env.yaml                              # Docs listing the necessary py packages to run these scripts.
 ```

 ## Set up and running scripts